What is Classical Theism (Part 2)

 The proof is Aristotelian in the sense that it employs key notions from Aristotle.
 Particularly, his theory of potentiality and actuality, which are necessary preconditions of a world with any real change.

 I summarize this argument as follows:

-(4) The existence of things here and now requires a hierarchically ordered causal chain of actualization of potentialities.
+- The existence of things here and now requires a hierarchically ordered causal chain of actualized potentials.